The Deep Learning model of Higher-Lower-Order Cognition, Memory, and Affection- More General Than KAN: Method

-The synaptic range of effective weights of the $m$th input variable and the $k$th synapse is updated by Formula \eqref{eq2}.
+The synaptic effective range weights of the $m$th input variable and the $k$th synapse is updated by Formula \eqref{eq2}.
 The relationship between the synaptic location and the effective range satisfies the equation $n_3(m, k+1)-n_3(m,k)=n_1(m,k)$, in which $n_1(m,k)$ represents the synaptic effective range.
 When the synaptic position of the lead neurons is changed, these neurons, much like the heads in a massive school of fish, also exerts an impact on the postsynaptic neurons.
-Formula \eqref{eq2} considers current gradient informational and mnemonic positive and negative gradient informational synapse formation updated by the gradient of the best previous synaptic effective range weight $g_r (m,k)_{best}$, or gradient of relatively inferior synaptic effective range weight $g_r (m,k)_{worse}$ or relatively good synaptic effective range weight $g_r (m,k)_{better}$, so that architecture of PNN bears current and mnemonic gradient information at critical period.
-With reference to Formula \eqref{eq3}, Formula \eqref{eq2} $n(m,k)^{'}_{r(m,k)}=[\frac{-r(m,k)}{sum(r(m,:))^2}+\frac{1}{sum(r(m,:))}] \times (\rm {l_{max}}- \rm {k_{max}} \times \rm {l_{min}})$. $MW_{i, i=1,2,3}$ is mnemonic weight.
+Formula \eqref{eq2} considers current gradient informational and memory positive and negative gradient informational synapse formation updated by the gradient of the best previous synaptic effective range weight $g_r (m,k)_{best}$, or gradient of relatively inferior synaptic effective range weight $g_r (m,k)_{worse}$ or relatively good synaptic effective range weight $g_r (m,k)_{better}$, so that architecture of PNN bears current and memory gradient information at critical period.
+With reference to Formula \eqref{eq3}, Formula \eqref{eq2} $n_1(m,k)^{'}_{r(m,k)}=[\frac{-r(m,k)}{sum(r(m,:))^2}+\frac{1}{sum(r(m,:))}] \times (\rm {l_{max}}- \rm {k_{max}} \times \rm {l_{min}})$. $MW_{i, i=1,2,3}$ is memory weight.
+The memory weight of $g_r (m,k) _{worse}$ is relatively small for jumping out of the local optimum, the proportion of people's negative emotions should not be too large.